awwsmm/subway/keycloak/README.md

 The first predefined user is `"admin"`, which has the `"admin"` and `"user"` roles.
 The `"admin"` user uses `"password"` verification, with the password `"admin"`.

+> TODO obviously, this is not prod-ready.
+Do not blindly use `realm-export.json` when deploying this app to a production environment.

 ---

 ```json